dapinderk-2408/ASwin-YOLO/README.md

 “ASwin-YOLO: Attention – Swin Transformers in YOLOv7 for Air-to-Air Unmanned Aerial Vehicle Detection”

-This repository presents a novel deep learning framework that integrates Swin Transformer-based attention mechanisms into the YOLOv7 architecture to enhance air-to-air UAV detection performance.
+A novel deep learning framework that integrates Swin Transformer-based attention mechanisms into the YOLOv7 architecture to enhance air-to-air UAV detection performance.
 The proposed approach improves feature representation and detection accuracy, particularly in challenging aerial scenarios and small object detection tasks.

 # ✍️ Citation